iterative/dvc.org/content/blog/2022-05-09-CML-runners-saving-models-2.md

   We can use CML to automatically retrain models whenever data, model code, or parameters change.
 In this guide we show how to create a pipeline that provisions an AWS EC2 instance to retrain a model and save the output on a regular basis.
-This way we can prevent drift by ensuring that our model always uses the latest input data.
-In this part 2 we cover how you can export a model to a DVC remote on Google Drive.
+In this part 2 we cover how to export the model to a DVC remote on Google Drive.
 picture: 2022-05-09/saving-models-2-cover.jpeg
 # pictureComment: Some _Comment_ (supports _basic_ [Markdown](link))
 author: rob_dewit